A combined first and second order variational approach for image reconstruction: Applications in inpainting

 \section{Applications in inpainting}

-Finally, we present examples for the application of our TV-BH approach to image inpainting.
-There, the goal is to reconstruct an image which has a missing part using information from the intact part of the image.
+Finally, we present examples for the application of our TV-TV$^{2}$ approach to image inpainting.
+There, the goal is to reconstruct an image inside a missing part using information from the intact part.
 The missing part is a domain $D\subseteq \Omega$, known as the \emph{inpainting domain}.
-In this case the operator $T$ will be
+In this case the operator $T$ applied to an image $u$ gives

-In the absence of noise one usually wants to leave the $\Omega\setminus D$ part of the image unchanged.
-Hence, small values of $\alpha$ and $\beta$ are chosen.
-Consequently the number of iterations that are needed for the algorithm to converge is large because the heavy weighting of the fidelity term introduces a damping on the iterates of the Split Bregman iteration.

-In Figure \ref{stripe} the results of inpainting for two geometrical images, a stripe with a large missing part in the middle and its $45^{\text{o}}$ tilted version are shown.
-Again we test the isotropic version versus the anisotropic version of the regularising term.
-Since the missing gap is large, none of the TV versions manages to connect the strip over the gap whereas in all cases the second order method manages to connect it.
-We notice that the anisotropic version performs slightly better in the horizontal stripe but it is unreliable in the tilted stripe.
-In contrast the isotropic version performs in the same manner in both cases as one would expect.

-The results for inpainting a real-world image are shown in Image \ref{sotiris}.
-The inpainting for the colour image has been achieved by applying the TV-BH inpainting approach to each colour channel r, g and b separately.
-As it is seen in the zoomed parts in the last row's subfigures, the second order method outperforms TV, in terms of the connectivity principle.
-Note also that in the second order inpainting, we used a small value of $\alpha=10^{-6}$.
-The result looks similar if we choose $\alpha=0$.